 Archer seems to support the third explanation of Geisler and Howe.
-On page 181 of his book, Archer says,
+On page 181 of his previously cited book, Archer says,

 The oracle delivered by this shade or apparition sounded like an authentic message from God with its announcement of doom on the guilty, unfaithful king.
 It even sounded like something Samuel himself would have said, had he remained alive. . . .
 Therefore, it is entirely possible that this apparition was the actual shade of Samuel himself. . . .

-Why Does the Bible State That, If a Child Is Trained in the Correct Way to Live, He (or She) Will Not Depart from This Training, Since Experience Indicates This Is Not Always True?
+Why Does the Bible State That, If a Child Is Trained in the Correct Way to Live, He (or She) Will Not Depart from This Training, Since Empirical Evidence Indicates This Is Often Not True?

-Geisler and Howe declare on page 248 of their book,
+Geisler and Howe declare on page 248 of their aforementioned book,

 This proverb does not contradict experience because it is only a general principle that allows for individual exceptions.
 Proverbs are not designed to be absolute guarantees.
 Rather, they express truths that provide helpful advice and guidance for wise living by which individuals should conduct their daily lives.
 It is generally true that the diligent training of godly parents will influence children to follow that training in later years.